-Next, we demonstrate the performance advantage of the MLA schedule using optimal α values, against the LDF (i.e., $\alpha = 0$) and EDF (i.e., $\alpha = \infty$) schemes, where either only the remaining hop count or only the remaining lifetime is used in ranking packets6.
-Furthermore, we also show the performance of a simple MLA scheme with $\alpha = 1$.
-Figures 8 and 9 present the performance gain of using the optimal α , defined here as the fraction of increased packet dropping by the other schemes compared with the optimized MLA.
+Next, we demonstrate the performance gain of the MLA schedule using optimal α values, against the LDF (i.e., $\alpha = 0$) and EDF (i.e., $\alpha = \infty$) schemes, where either only the remaining hop count or only the remaining lifetime is used in ranking packets7.
+Figures 7 and 8 present the probability of packet loss with the optimal α , and compare it with those of the LDF and EDF schemes, where the same ranges of values for λ and t{max} as in Section 5.2 are used, but only the data points for $t{max} = 10, 20, 30$ and $\lambda = 0.2, 0.4$ are shown, respectively.

 These figures demonstrate that the optimized MLA schedule always out performs LDF and EDF.
-In general, the performance gain is consistently high until the network traffic load, represented by λ_s , becomes nearly full.
-Also, it decreases as the packet lifetime, represented by t{max} , decreases.
-This matches the observations made in Figure 7.
-For a wide range of system parameters, the performance gain is significant, with the packet loss rate of MLA a small fraction of that of LDF or EDF.
+In general, the performance gain is consistently high until the network traffic load, represented by λ , becomes nearly full.
+Also, it decreases slowly as the packet lifetime, represented by t{max} , decreases.
+This matches the observations made in Section 5.2.